docsforadobe/after-effects-expression-reference/docs/layer/sub-objects.md

 # Layer Sub-objects

+`thisLayer`

+This category describes items that give you *other objects* based on the current layer; things like the source (for precomps or footage), effects, masks, sourceRect, etc.

+!!! info
+    On this page, we're going to use `thisLayer` as a sample on how to call these items, however note that any method that returns a [Layer](./layer.md) will work.

 !!! note
     For After Effects CC and CS6, the Expression language menu, the "Layer Sub-objects", "Layer General", "Layer Properties", "Layer 3D", and "Layer Space Transforms" have been arranged into a "Layer" submenu.

 ---

+## Attributes

-## Layer.source
+### Layer.source

+`thisLayer.source`

 #### Description

-Returns the source Comp or source Footage object for the layer.
+Returns the source [Comp](../objects/comp.md) or [Footage](../objects/footage.md) object for the layer.

 Default time is adjusted to the time in the source.

 Example: